 National Night Out is an annual community-building campaign designed to build partnerships between neighborhoods and law enforcement.
 Join now.

 Law Enforcement Appreciation Day

-On January 9th, 2018, partnering organizations in support of law enforcement officers nationwide will promote National Law Enforcement Appreciation Day (L.E.A.D.).
+On January 9th, 2018, partnering organizations in support of law enforcement officers nationwide promoted National Law Enforcement Appreciation Day (L.E.A.D.).
 Donate now.

 As a twenty-year veteran of an 80-year-old, police-centered Credit Union, I can honestly say that I found my calling early and have relished every moment of the journey.
 While I am not a law enforcement officer myself, I have forged lasting relationships with many over the years through our long-standing partnerships in this truly supportive environment.
 To serve the protectors of our country is an honor, and I feel privileged to be part of your community.